Lower Four Mile Run in south Arlington (south of 395 to the Potomac).

 Construction is nearing completion.
-Invasive plant control along the stream was completed in September, 2016.
 The contractor has removed the stone rip rap along stream banks, re-graded the banks, and installed nine living shoreline features.
 A geocell wall, with plantings as part of the wall, was installed along sections of Four Mile Run as well.
 Construction on the new viewing platform is underway.
-Construction on the trail will take place in May, 2017.
+Construction of the trail will take place in June, 2017.

 The multi-use trail along the stream has re-opened.
 We appreciate your patience during the construction and trail detour.
 There may be a one-day, short term closure as the project construction finishes in September.

 Ribbon Cutting Event - September 23, 1 PM

 Join the Arlington County Board, friends and neighbors to celebrate the completion of the Four Mile Run Restoration Project!
 See the restored stream banks, living shorelines, rebuilt multi-use trail, new viewing platform, and public art.
 Tours will be available following the ribbon cutting ceremony.